mcstone/mcstone.github.io/Publications.md

 ## Reviewed columns, blogs, sidebars and videos

+1. C. Ware, M. Stone and D. A. Szafir, "Rainbow Colormaps Are Not All Bad," in IEEE Computer Graphics and Applications, vol. 43, no. 3, pp. 88-93, 1 May-June 2023, doi: 10.1109/MCG.2023.3246111.
-1. M. Stone.
+2. M. Stone.
 Three challenges for visualization.
 Industry Perspective video, in IEEE Computing Now, theme issue on [Advances in Information Visualization](https://www.computer.org/publications/tech-news/computing-now/advances-in-information-visualization), edited by Jeff Heer.
 July 2017.
 2. M. Stone, How we designed the new color palettes in Tableau 10.
 [Tableau blog](https://www.tableau.com/about/blog/2016/7/colors-upgrade-tableau-10-56782).
 (2016).
 3. M. Stone, In color perception, size matters.
 In Vis Viewpoints, Computer Graphics and Applications, IEEE (Volume:32 , Issue: 2 ).
 4. M. Stone, Sidebar in Presentation Zen Design: Simple Design Principles and Techniques to Enhance Your Presentations, by Garr Reynolds.
 (2009)